 Some of River Rock’s medical marijuana customers are what you’d expect: twentysomethings in board shorts and basketball jerseys, many of whom doubtless have dubious claims to medical necessity: anxiety, or ‘pain’.
 But one elderly lady is being prescribed a range of cannabis pills, oils and bath soaps to treat the burns over 90 per cent of her body.
 Another man, who walks with a stick, tells me he has a rare degenerative condition that attacks his connective tissues, causing him to dislocate his limbs several times a week.
 After years of aggressive pharmaceuticals, he found the only thing that numbed the pain and eased the swelling without side-effects was cannabis.
-He uses it in various forms, including the vaporiser pen that he puffs on every few seconds, like a cigar.
+He uses it in various forms, including the vaporiser pen that he puffs on every few seconds.

 Travis Howard is the chief executive of the marijuana watchdog website, kindreviews.com, and also owns a dispensary 45 minutes’ drive away in Boulder.
 There is no “normal” pot-smoker, he says.
 “Every type of individual that exists on this planet smokes pot.
 I’ve seen the IBM executive who looks over his shoulder to make sure none of his employees are in the dispensary before he makes a purchase.
-I’ve got the Crispin Porter [the ad agency]creatives who are stuck on a client project and need to smoke for their creativity.
+I’ve got the ad agency creatives who are stuck on a client project and need to smoke for their creativity.
 The cowboy redneck you think would never touch a joint?
 He stomps the mud off his boots outside and walks in just like the rest of them.”

 The man often credited with making weed legal in Colorado is Mason Tvert, executive director of the campaign group Safer (Safer Alternative For Enjoyable Recreation).
 Tvert is 31 but still seems too young to be wearing a tie, which may explain why he was underestimated by the state’s anti-pot forces.
 He works in a tiny ground-floor office at the back of a red-brick townhouse in Denver’s legislative district, a block or so from the State Capitol.
 The same building contains a leading medical marijuana law firm, Vicente Sederberg; the medical marijuana advocacy group Sensible Colorado; and the deputy director of the National Cannabis Industry Association.